Joc Pederson: 2020

-Pederson was awarded a $7.5 million salary for the 2020 season, after losing an arbitration hearing with the Dodgers.
+Pederson was awarded a $7.5 million salary for the 2020 season after losing an arbitration hearing with the Dodgers.
+In early 2020, Pederson and Ross Stripling were nearly traded to the Los Angeles Angels in exchange for Luis Rengifo, but the trade fell through.
 The MLB season did not start until July 24 due to the COVID-19 pandemic.
 As a result, the season lasted only 60 games; Pederson appeared in 43 of them.
 Though still used primarily as a corner outfielder, he began getting a few starts at designated hitter as the NL implemented the position for the first time that season.
 In the second game of a doubleheader against the Padres on August 5, he hit two home runs and had five RBIs in a 7–6 Dodger triumph.

 In 2020, Pederson batted .190/.285/.397 with 21 runs, seven home runs, and 16 RBIs in 121 at bats.
 He ended the year fourth in career at-bats-per-home-run among all Dodgers (16.6), and 10th in career hit by pitch (44).
 His average exit velocity on batted balls of 93.0 mph was in the top 4% of all major leaguers.
 He had only one at bat in the first round of the playoffs, but had two hits in five at bats in the second round, including two RBIs.

-In Game 3 of the 2020 National League Championship Series, he was one of three Dodgers to hit a home run in the first inning, marking the first time that three players from the same team had homered in the first inning of a playoff game.
+In Game 3 of the 2020 National League Championship Series, he was one of three Dodgers to hit a home run in the first inning, marking the first time three players from the same team had homered in the first inning of a playoff game.
 On Pederson's playoff success, Dodgers starting pitcher Alex Wood quipped, "They call it 'Joctober' for a reason."
 Pederson had seven hits in 18 at bats in that series.
-In Game 5 of the 2020 World Series, Pederson hit the fifth home run of his World Series career, a second-inning solo shot against Tyler Glasnow that prove to be the winning margin of victory in Los Angeles's 4–2 triumph.
-Max Muncy noted that "The guy performs on the huge stage.
+In Game 5 of the 2020 World Series, Pederson hit the fifth home run of his World Series career, a second-inning solo shot against Tyler Glasnow that proved to be the winning margin of victory in Los Angeles's 4–2 triumph.
+Max Muncy noted "The guy performs on the huge stage.
 This is just what he does."
 In the World Series, Pederson had four hits in 10 at bats as the Dodgers won the championship.

 Altogether, Pederson batted .382 (leading the Dodgers)/.432/.559 with a .991 OPS, two home runs, and eight RBIs in the playoffs for the Dodgers.
 After the World Series, he became a free agent.